 First, your cost depends on the plan category you choose.
 All health insurance plans fall into one of four categories.
 They all offer the same 10 essential health benefits.
 The four categories are:

+The plans in each category allow you to compare monthly premiums, deductibles, copays, and annual out-of-pocket maximums.
+That's where it gets tricky.
+Even within the same category, the plan with the lowest premium may have the highest deductible.
 You might end up paying more for health costs if you get sick than you would with a plan with a higher premium but lower deductible.
 So you've got to estimate how much actual health care costs will be, then determine the insurance plan that helps you cut the total cost the most.

+Second, your costs depend on your age.
 Health insurance companies are allowed to charge higher premiums for older people.
 But they can't charge more than three times the premium for younger people.

 What if you want a more expensive plan?
 Obamacare bases all subsidies on the cost of the second-lowest Silver plan.
 So your subsidy is still $485 a year, which you can apply to any plan.
 You pay the difference.